Welcome launches to help companies stage Apple keynote-style virtual events

 This strong technical and product background, combined with specific experience of putting on events, served as a potent combination for what was ultimately a rapid pivot to virtual events back in April.

-“So we doubled down, and we spent three months, basically in a cave working on this thing,” Ortiz added.
+“We doubled down, and we spent three months, basically in a cave working on this thing,” Ortiz added.

 A hybrid world

-With several vaccines now on the horizon, much of the world will be eagerly awaiting a return to normality, which will mean people gathering together in large venues to discuss all-things work.
+With several vaccines now on the horizon, much of the world will be eagerly awaiting a return to normality, which could mean that people gathering together in large venues to discuss all-things work is a real possibility in the next year.
 However, a widely held belief across the technology and venture capital world is that even when physical events do return, the digital incarnation is going nowhere.

 Hybrid is very much the name of the game, due in large part to the extra value they bring to the mix.

 “Our customers are seeing more growth by going virtual,” Ortiz said.
-“One customer of ours typically hosts one event at 500 people, she went virtual, and now she has 2,500.
+“One customer of ours typically hosts one event at 500 people, she went virtual, and now she has 2,500 participants.
 So now she’s growing her demographic much more broadly than a physical event would allow.
 [When things go back to normal], she says it’s going to be a 100% hybrid approach — this is what we keep hearing from event industry leaders.”

+There is already solid evidence that hybrid events will be the big thing for 2021.
+Just this week, news emerged that Reuters would be adopting a hybrid events model in 2021, combining local networking meetups with online incarnations, after the publisher saw some success with this model due to the pandemic.

-Data is also a major factor at play here.
-In a physical venue, aside from registering the fact that somebody has turned up at the event, it becomes very difficult to track what that person does, how engaged they are, or quantify the success in terms of desired outcomes such as a new connection or sale.
-Now that more companies are dabbling in the virtual events sphere, giving up that measurability will be difficult, which is why the hybrid model could be here to stay.
+Data, ultimately, is a major factor at play here.
+In a physical venue, aside from registering that somebody has turned up at the event, it becomes difficult to track what that person does or how engaged they are, or to quantify success in terms of desired outcomes such as a new connection or sale.
+Now that more companies are dabbling in the virtual events sphere, giving up that measurability will be difficult, which is where the hybrid model could prove key.